arcsecond-io/oort/docs/index.md

 [Contact us](mailto:team@arcsecond.io).
 We would be happy to open a portal for you to see and try, even uploading some data to test.

-Oort comes with a monitor (small local web server), and this is what it looks like when running:
+Oort comes with a small local web server to monitor the uploader, and this is what it looks like when running:
 ![https://arcsecond-io.github.io/oort/assets/oort-screenshot-uploading.png](./assets/oort-screenshot-uploading.png)
 (<a href="https://arcsecond-io.github.io/oort/assets/oort-screenshot-uploading.png">enlarge</a>)